Changissnz/selfinterest/README.md

 the intellectual out of some historically-based fear.
 Just as the individual has their self-interest, their society, appearing and acting under such things as a national flag or a religious symbol, always have interests declared as one.
-For example, if a politically-motivated force were to decapitate the intellectual class of a specific region, seldom do the reasons not include political threats from that class.
+For example, if a politically-motivated force were to decapitate the intellectual class of a specific region, seldom do the reasons stated not mention political threats from that class.
 The exclusion of certain members from society speaks to that society's relational posture amongst neighboring peers, as well as how members of that society opine their views and push their products; this can be rephrased in economic terms,